albertllousas/kata-bowling/readme.md

 ### Build and run the app

-It is a very simple command line runner for the app that expose the api:
+A very simple command line runner is provided to expose the api:

 ```bash
 gradle clean build